OWASP/www-policy/operational/events.md

 ## Ticketing

 All ticketing shall be done through OWASP managed services.
 Discount code requests shall be provided no later than 15 days prior to the opening of event ticketing.
 Each event has a revenue forecast that is built on a particular number of tickets sold at various discounts.
 Event Teams will make their best effort to achieve the events' revenue forecast.

+Notwithstanding the Event Team, the volunteers, speakers, and OWASP staff, Event Teams are discouraged from providing complimentary tickets exceeding 20% of the total expected attendance.
+Complimentary ticket forecasts should be noted in the Event Budget.

 All OWASP Event Teams and Leaders are explicitly prohibited from offering OWASP Membership sold separately or bundled with any attendee service or ticket.
 Ticketing systems may not collect charitable gifts.
 Upon request, complimentary tickets shall be provided to Board Members and OWASP Staff to all OWASP Events.